5 best dramas starring Han So-hee, South Korea's hottest breakout actress

-From a lonely crown princess in the Joseon Era to a young member of a drug cartel – Han So hee’s diverse roles in popular movies and K-dramas truly stand testimony to her acting prowess.
+From a lonely crown princess in the Joseon Era to a young member of a drug cartel – Han So Hee’s diverse roles in popular movies and K-dramas truly stand testimony to her acting prowess.
 This, despite a very short career to her name.
-Here’s a look at a few of Han So-Hee’s most popular titles.
+Here’s a look at a few of Han So-Hee’s most popular dramas.

 Few stars can claim to have had as meteoric a rise to fame as Han So-hee.
 As per numerous reports, the artist hustled for quite a while to get a shot at acting – juggling several part-time jobs in the meantime to make ends meet.
 After being scouted as a model, she debuted in the highly-watched music video for the all-boy K-pop group Shinee’s song Tell Me What to Do.
 Since then she’s starred in several K-dramas, firmly establishing herself as a name to watch out for in the Korean entertainment industry.
 And while her filmography is limited to a few hits, each has played an important role in furthering her popularity.